Home » Military Life » Military Communities Targeted in Digital Payment Scams

 Military and veteran families also, according to the CFPB, report “serious financial harm” from such scam attempts.
 Part of the reason for this enhanced vulnerability?

-PCS moves require managing many details, so many that it’s easier to be scammed due to all the distractions.
+PCS moves involve managing numerous details, making it easier to fall victim to scams due to the sheer number of distractions.
 Getting a new vehicle, daycare, paying rent and utilities to new landlords and service providers, etc.

 During a PCS move, all of these things happen in a very short amount of time.
 It’s harder to be scammed out of your payment details or private information when you aren’t distracted by all the other details involved in a PCS.